sickuritywizard/jackson-deserialization-lab/README.md

 # Steps
 1. Host the spel.xml on a VPS or local python server and make sure its accessible through the web
-2. Replace the x.x.x.x with the IP of VPS/localhost in the payload.json
+2. In the payload.json, replace the x.x.x.x with the IP of VPS/localhost where the spel.xml is hosted.

 # About Jackson Deserialization